or call us at: (832) 699-9265

 By slowly dilating narrow sinus canals, the sinus pathway opens up to better airflow, allowing the sinuses to properly drain, breathe and heal from chronic infections.

-After monitoring more than 1,000 patients, it was found that Balloon Sinuplasty procedures usually take an average of three hours to be completely successfully.
+After monitoring more than 1,000 patients, it was found that Balloon Sinuplasty procedures usually take an average of three hours to be completely successful.
 Most patients are able to resume day-to-day activities within 24 hours.

 The procedure does require monitoring and follow-up visits that usually averages about 10 months.
 Significant gains in sinus health have been reported for up to two years following the procedure.